Hand foot and mouth disease

 Flat pink patches on the dorsal and palmar surfaces of the hands and feet are soon followed by small elongated greyish blisters.
 These resolve by peeling off within a week, without leaving scars.
 In some cases, fingernails have been reported to be shed a few weeks after the infection has recovered.

 Usually there are also a few small oral vesicles and ulcers.
 These are sometimes painful, so the child eats little and frets.
+There may be a few on the skin around the mouth.
 In young children a red rash may develop on the buttocks and sometimes on the arms.

 How is hand-foot-and-mouth disease diagnosed?

 The diagnosis is typically made clinically, due to the characteristic appearance of blisters in typical sites.